-NBA fans rally after reporter receives awful message from Twitter troll
+NBA fans, reporters rally after reporter receives vile message from Twitter troll targeting daughter

-NBA Twitter came after a troll hard after the person tweeted a hateful message toward ESPN reporter Royce Young following a game between the Oklahoma City Thunder and Portland Trail Blazers on Sunday night.
+NBA Twitter gave an Internet troll a taste of his own medicine after the person tweeted a hateful message toward ESPN reporter Royce Young after a playoff game between the Oklahoma City Thunder and Portland Trail Blazers on Sunday night.

-Young, who covers the Thunder for ESPN, received the awful message after tweeting about Russell Westbrook during his press conference, according to Awful Announcing.
+Young, who covers the Thunder for ESPN, received the vile message after tweeting about Russell Westbrook during his press conference, according to Awful Announcing.

 LILLARD SPARKS PORTLAND PAST OKLAHOMA CITY FOR 3-1 LEAD